ODSunday/HackBio-Internship-Stage-2/Stage 2_Project 1:Plant/README.md

 ###### Figure 3: Volcano plot of the differential exprssion analysis showing upregulated and downregulated DEGs

 ### Functional enrichment and pathway analyses of the top upregulated and downregulated genes
+Given the extensive transcriptional alterations observed in the UV-C treated vascular tissues, functional enrichment analysis and pathway mapping were subsequently performed to identify the major biological processes and molecular pathways affected by the treatment.
+The aim was to determine whether the significantly upregulated and downregulated genes are functionally associated with specific stress-response mechanisms to provide more insights into the molecular basis of UV-induced adaptations in _A. thaliana_ vascular tissues.

-Gene Ontology (GO) enrichment analysis was performed to gain functional insights into the biological roles of genes significantly affected by UV-C exposure in _A. thaliana_ vascular tissues.
+First, Gene Ontology (GO) enrichment analysis was performed to gain functional insights into the biological roles of genes significantly affected by UV-C exposure in _A. thaliana_ vascular tissues.
 The top enriched GO terms were observed for both upregulated and downregulated genes across the three major GO categories: Biological Process (BP), Cellular Component (CC), and Molecular Function (MF) (**Table 3**; **Figures 4** and **5**).

 **Top GO enriched terms and pathways for upregulated genes**